TrekNation: Notable Members

 Several Star Trek professionals frequent TrekBBS.
 They include actress Chase Masterson, frequent illustrator Rick Sternbach, graphic designers Michael Okuda and Andrew Probert and Enterprise producers and writers David Goodman and Mike Sussman.

 Additionally, many professionals affiliated with Pocket Books post about Star Trek novels, including former editors Margaret Clark, Marco Palmieri and John Ordover.
 Authors such as Christopher L. Bennett, Margaret Wander Bonanno, Greg Cox, Keith R.A.
-DeCandido, David R. George III, David Mack, Andy Mangels, Michael A. Martin, Terri Osborne (who is also currently a moderator on the board), Geoffrey Thorne, David A. McIntee and Dayton Ward also make regular posts at TrekBBS.
+DeCandido, David R. George III, David Mack, Andy Mangels, Michael A. Martin, Terri Osborne (who was once a moderator on the board), Geoffrey Thorne, David A. McIntee and Dayton Ward also make regular posts at TrekBBS.
 Because of these visits, several authors have included TrekBBS in their acknowledgements, particularly in Articles of the Federation and The Art of the Impossible, both by Keith R.A.
 DeCandido, and Ex Machina by Christopher L. Bennett.
 Additionally, Margaret Wander Bonanno credits TrekBBS and several of its posters (including two former moderators) for reviving her Star Trek writing career on the dedication page of Catalyst of Sorrows.